← Back to Blog

 Every agent has recurring communications that follow a predictable structure: offer submission updates, inspection walkthrough reminders, closing checklist emails.
 These are perfect candidates for automation.
 With a tool like Make.com, you can build a workflow where a new entry in your CRM triggers a personalized email draft that drops into your outbox for review before sending.
 You maintain control; AI does the writing.

-What AI Can't Do (And Shouldn't)
+What AI Cannot Do (And Should Not)

 Never publish an AI-generated listing description without reading it for accuracy.
 AI occasionally invents details or misinterprets notes.
 A quick review catches these before they become a compliance issue.
+The prompts in this guide are designed to work from your notes, not from the AI's training data — that distinction is what keeps you in control.

 💡 Looking for the best AI writing and automation tools for your real estate workflow?
 Browse the full toolkit →